oleggromov/oleggromov.com/content/notes/2018-03-typescript-initiation-guide/index.md

 }
 ```

-In the code snippet above you can see how simple it works: you just add the types after variable definitions or function parameters.
-You should have also notices `AnObject` that just describes objects of any shape:
+In this code snippet, you can see how simple it works: you just add the types after variable definitions or function parameters.
+You should have also noticed `AnObject` that just describes objects of any shape:

 ```typescript
 interface AnObject {